MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-slb.md

 - **HNV Network**: Ensure that you created the Provider HNV network as part of NC validation.
 [Learn more](./sdn-controller.md).

 ## Deployment steps

+To deploy SDN software load balancer, follow these steps:

 1. **Prepare the SSL certificate**: Put the certificate in the VMM library.
 2. **Download the service template**: Download the service template that you need to deploy the SLB/MUX.